1 hour ago

-What happened to Max: up to the moment we knew something was horribly wrong
+What happened to Max: Up to the moment we knew something was terribly wrong

 This is me standing on our deck on Dec 4, 2002, my due date.
 I get both happy and sad looking at this photo.
 Happy because I look so excited.
 And that's Max, beautiful Max, inside my big belly.
 Sad because I obviously had no idea what hell the future held.